apify/apify-docs/docs/data_collection_fundamentals/data_collection_devtools.md

 ---
-title: Extracting data with DevTools - Part 1
+title: Using DevTools
-description: Learn how to use browser DevTools, CSS selectors and JavaScript to extract data from a website.
+description: Learn how to use browser DevTools, CSS selectors and JavaScript to collect data from a website.
 menuWeight: 20.2
 paths:
-    - data_collection_fundamentals/extracting-data-with-devtools-part-1
+    - data-collection-fundamentals/using-devtools
 ---

-# [](#extracting-data-with-devtools) Extracting data with DevTools - Part 1
+# [](#collecting-data-with-devtools) Collecting data with DevTools - Part 1

-We know the basics of HTML, CSS, JavaScript and DevTools and we can finally try doing something more practical - extracting data from a website.
-Let's try extracting the 50 most popular websites in the world from the [Alexa Top Sites index](https://www.alexa.com/topsites).
+We know the basics of HTML, CSS, JavaScript and DevTools and we can finally try doing something more practical - collecting data from a website.
+Let's try collecting the 50 most popular websites in the world from the [Alexa Top Sites index](https://www.alexa.com/topsites).
 We will use CSS selectors, JavaScript and DevTools to do that.

 ## [](#getting-structured-data) Getting structured data from HTML

 When you open the [Alexa Top Sites index](https://www.alexa.com/topsites), you'll see that there's a table on the page with names of websites and various data about the websites' traffic.
-We will now learn how to extract all this information.
+We will now learn how to collect all this information.
 Open DevTools and select any of the websites with the selector tool.

 ![Selecting an element with DevTools]({{@asset data_collection_fundamentals/images/selecting-first-website.webp}})